nghiango1/hello/go/interpreter/NOTES.md

 - Server mode: Not related to the book at all, but there is some change I have to made so REPL work well on the web
     - Print: All possible print-out function will using `io.Writer` as interface, no more stdout
 - Environment: I use a local packet variable to store `env`, this way it being use in both Server mode and CLI mode
+- Function object: This is quite weird, implementing object.Object.Inspect() vs ast.Node.String() seem do the same thing